g33z/Home-DMS/README.md

 - The webapp is build with 'mobile-first' in mind, which means it can be used on desktop but is not optimized for it yet.
 Expect weird layouts.
 - installing and updating might be a little complicated
 - it has no authentication, so only host it on your local and trusted network
+- pdf are not supported, only those image formats, that can also be displayed by your browser (png, jpeg etc.)
 - it only has the most basic features

 ## Installation